DennisDean/SleepScienceViewer4/README.md

    - View and interact with a full hypnogram display
 - **Annotation Interaction**
    - Filter listed annotations by type
-   - Double-click on an annotation to jump to the corresponding epoch
    - Hypnogram aligned annotation plot with [automatically assigned colors](Media/annotation_legend.png)
 - **Custom Display Options**
    - Change epoch duration for signal navigation